davefang1030/DripGardenCompounder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I needed an automated tool to compound without needing to check the schedule on [the animal farm website](theanimal.farm/garden), setting timer on my phone and click the button when it is ready.
+I needed an automated tool to compound without needing to check the schedule on [the animal farm drip garden](https://theanimal.farm/garden), setting timer on my phone and click the button when it is ready.
 So here it is.
 Enjoy and use at your own risk.<br>

 <p align="right">(<a href="#top">back to top</a>)</p>